 “Faire le pont” means that when a holiday is on a Tuesday or a Thursday, the day which links over to the the weekend is also off for the employees (who still get paid).

-So for example, this year, Leyla’s (our 12 year old daughter) school will be closed on Thursday the 10th (Ascension) and also Friday the 11th – because it “forms a bridge” to the weekend.
+So for example, Leyla’s school will be closed on Thursday the 30th for l’Ascension, and Friday the 31st because… well because they can.
+The teachers will enjoy a four day weekend.

 This affects schools (read more about the French school system here) and other institutions including banks, museums, most offices, small boutiques.
 Most supermarkets are open but only for a few hours.
 You can imagine that the month of May is not a good one for the French economy…